 For self-employed, sole props, and independent contractors without employees, it’s exceptionally easy to meet the PPP loan forgiveness qualifications (since they can basically pay themselves the full amount of their loans) and apply for PPP forgiveness, and these types of businesses have been underserved by the previous iterations of the PPP, so the SBA and the Biden administration have determined that the proper course of action is to remove the PPP application restriction for potential borrowers who have outstanding delinquencies on their student loans.

 What the PPP student loan delinquency restriction removal means for contractors, app-based drivers, and gig workers

 In short, it means that ALL eligible PPP borrowers should apply as soon as possible.
 Many previously restricted potential PPP applicants with outstanding student loan debt are self-employed, gig workers, app-based drivers, or otherwise 1099 workers, all of whom can see big benefits from a completely forgivable stimulus loan.
-When you apply for free via PPP Fast Lane, you can verify your information in as little as 5 minutes and get your loan submitted via an SBA-approved lender.

 Schedule C applicants can now use GROSS income, rather than net, to calculate PPP max loan amounts

 One of the most important rules changes to the PPP as of March 2021 is that all PPP applicants who file Schedule C (form 1040) can elect to use their gross, rather than their net income to calculate their maximum loan amounts.